CSD Faculty and Staff

-- CD 503 - Advanced Diagnostic Procedures in Speech Pathology
+- SLP 503 - Diagnostic Procedures in Speech Pathology

-- CD 570 - Administration and Supervision in Speech Language Pathology
+- SLP 570 - Administration and Supervision in SLP

 Students learn best in environments that are challenging, stimulating, interactive and encouraging.
 To develop such an environment that is valuable to students, my teaching needs to reflect those things that I value.
 Those things that taken together can represent my teaching philosophy:

-Collaboration - The practice of speech-language pathology is not a solo practice.
+- Collaboration - The practice of speech-language pathology is not a solo practice.
 While we may be the only professional in the therapy room, we are not the only person in the room.
-The persons we treat, and their families, really are team members with us.
 Students need to learn how to work effectively as a team member.
-Learning how to learn from clients, families, related professionals and other speech-language pathologists is an essential skill.
+Learning how to learn from clients, families, related professionals, and other speech-language pathologists is an essential skill.

-Diversity - There is more than one way to learn.
-There is more than one thing to learn.
-In a class, there is certainly more than one person from whom the learning can be derived.
+- Diversity - There is more than one way to learn.
+There is more than one thing to learn and certainly more than one person from whom the learning can be derived.
 There are a lot of ways to do something right and do something well.
 Through a variety of learning activities that should match different learning styles, learners from all backgrounds and styles can be reached.

-Research - A well prepared speech-language pathologist has a strong foundation in theory and research.
+- Research - A well prepared speech-language pathologist has a strong foundation in theory and research.
 There needs to be an evidence base for the clinical practice in which we engage.
-Consequently, I strive to ensure that there is always some type of research component to each class I teach.
+Understanding the source of the evidence needed for treatment decisions is an essential part of education.